Layered interiors, colourful style, relaxed living, fun attitude, timeless life

 Feng Shui, fəŋ-ˈshwē Before ...

 I have a delightful friend, Brenda Sjostrand, who has been studying and practicing Feng Shui as long as the 20 and more years I've known her.
 In the early days of our friendship I asked her, at a girl's night, how her Shwung Fey was going, not realizing my mistake!
 She busted up laughing and true to her fun and generous nature we shared a hilarious giggle.
-I've since learned that Feng Shui is a Chinese system of laws considered to govern spatial arrangement and orientation in relation to the flow of energy (chi).
-You can see there is a natural overlap in our shared interests and we've spent many a night, often all night, engrosed in deep conversations about this.
+I've since learned that Feng Shui is a Chinese system of laws, considered to govern spatial arrangements and orientation in relation to the flow of energy (chi).
+You can see there is a natural overlap in our shared interests and we've spent many a night, often all night, engrosed in deep conversations about this ( at least that's our story ).
 A few times now I've had the pleasure of working with her on a project so I was intrigued when she referred me to Joan and Stefan.

 Joan is leaving her marriage and needs to get a new place quickly to transition her son Stefan, who's personal experience is on the autism spectrum, with minimal disruption.
 In addition, she is looking to combine her desire for a Feng Shui infused approach to her next chapter in life with an inspiring interior design.
 Our time line is three months, the house is a four bedroom new build and our budget is a survivor's life line.
 Her criteria: she is starting over and wants everything coming into her new home to be a fresh start too.
 Brenda's detailed and easy to follow Feng Shui plan sets us up for success.
 Joan is looking for a bright and easy space with lots of comfort in an environment that will be safe and not over stimulating for Stefan.
 Because the time line is tight the current renters kindly let us have a look so we can get a jump on the project.
 I've got my work cut out for me!
 Lucky for me I have Brenda and Joan to collaborate with.